 - iii.
 In order to make its determination, the academic integrity committee has the authority to interview all persons involved in the academic integrity violation, and to review any documentation the committee deems necessary to make its final decision.
 The student has the right to argue his/her case before the academic integrity committee and bring relevant evidence and witnesses for his/her defense in accordance with the NYCCT and CUNY bylaws. - iv.
 If the academic integrity committee finds that the student is not in violation of the CUNY Policy on Academic Integrity, then the FAR form and all other material relating to the matter are destroyed.
 The academic integrity officer, in consultation with the instructor, and no later than seven business days after the academic integrity committee's ruling, submits a change of grade reflecting the elimination of the grade penalty to the registrar, whether the penalty was a reduced or failing grade for a single exam or assignment, or whether the sanction is an automatic failing grade for the entire course.
 Should the student believe that the adjusted grade is unfair, the student can follow the college's grade appeal process. - v.
 If the academic integrity committee finds that the student is in violation of the CUNY Policy on Academic Integrity, then the academic integrity officer informs the registrar's office, the student, the instructor, and the department chairperson of the change of grade from "PEN" to the grade originally submitted by the instructor.
 The academic integrity officer keeps a record of all information regarding the violation in a confidential file. - vi.
-The decision of the academic integrity committee is final. - c.
-Instructor seeks an academic sanction, and student admits the academic dishonesty but contests the sanction - i.
-Steps a (i) through a (iii) are taken. - ii.
-The student may appeal the academic sanction through the college's grades appeal process. - d.
-The academic integrity officer, in consultation with the instructor, seeks both academic and disciplinary action against the student - i.
+The decision of the academic integrity committee is final.

+c.
+Instructor seeks an academic sanction, and student admits the academic dishonesty but contests the sanction d.
+The academic integrity officer, in consultation with the instructor, seeks both academic and disciplinary action against the student i.
 The academic integrity officer must decide within seven working days of receipt of the FAR form from the instructor to decide whether to pursue both the academic and disciplinary sanction against the student.
-The academic integrity officer must then submit any charges, accusations or allegations in writing and in complete detail to the office of the vice president of enrollment and student affairs who will conduct apreliminary investigation as per Article XV, Section 15.3 of the bylaws of the board of trustees of the City University of New York.
+The academic integrity officer must then submit any charges, accusations or allegations in writing and in complete detail to the office of the vice president of enrollment and student affairs who will conduct a preliminary investigation as per Article XV, Section 15.3 of the bylaws of the board of trustees of the City University of New York.
 Only the faculty-student disciplinary committee can determine whether or not formal disciplinary action will be taken against a student.